 Companies that are not selling the way people want to buy are going to find themselves getting left behind.

-The companies that are willing to sell the way people want to buy will win business — and build trust.
+The companies that are willing to sell the way people want to buy will built trust — and win business.

 4. Use video to build trust faster